 A Contract Research Organization (CRO) will be selected and assigned for EDC system development.
 The CRF will be part of the EDC system which allows documentation of all outcome variables and covariates by all participating sites in a standardized way.
 The injection-related data stored in the BETACONNECTTM will be downloaded via a USB cable to the computer of the attending physician from there it can be uploaded into the eCRF.
 A validated software application for this procedure has been specifically developed by the manufacturer of the BETACONNECTTM "Medicom" and is already in use in the non-interventional study BETAEVAL.
-Information on the EDC system is available upon request (see BF1502\EDC\manual\final\yyyymmdd, Table 2: List of stand-alone documents, Annex 1).
-Detailed information on data management Plan (DMP), which is available upon request (see BF1502\DMP\final\yyyymmdd Table 2: List of stand-alone documents, Annex 1).
+Information on the EDC system is available upon request (see BF1502_EDC_manual_final_yyyymmdd, Table 2: List of stand-alone documents, Annex 1).
+Detailed information on data management, including procedures for data collection, retrieval and preparation are given in the Data Management Plan (DMP), which is available upon request (see BF1502_DMP_final_yyyymmdd Table 2: List of stand-alone documents, Annex 1).